oopsmonk/documentation/blueprints/0.1/data-marketplace/architecture.md

 #### Data fields

-For each of your sensors, you have to define the correct data fields, which will be stored on the Tangle, and displayed on the Data Marketplace web portal for the purchaser.
+For each of your sensors, you have to define the correct data fields, which will be stored in the Tangle, and displayed on the Data Marketplace web portal for the purchaser.
 In general, just be descriptive with the data that you want to store and sell.

 #### Example sensors